iosurodri/iosu-academic/content/publication/grouping-pooling/index.md

 ---
-title: 'Replacing pooling functions in Convolutional Neural Networks by linear combinations of increasing functions'
+title: 'Generalizing max pooling via (a, b)-grouping functions for Convolutional Neural Networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here